Sisters of Charity HospitalShift: Shift 1Status:

 Days with Rotation to Nights Weekend and Holiday RotationHours:

-The Nurse Practitioner (NP) is a nurse, who, through clinical experience, study and supervised practice in patient care at the master's level, has gained expertise in a specific specialty area of patient care services.
-NP expectations will include rotation through Mercy Hospital of Buffalo (MHB) Level II, Sisters of Charity (SOCH) Level III NICU and Mount St. Mary's Hospital Maternity.
+The Advanced Practice Provider (APP) is a nurse, who, through clinical experience, study and supervised practice in patient care at the master's level, has gained expertise in a specific specialty area of patient care services.
+Advance Practice Provider expectations will include rotation through Mercy Hospital of Buffalo (MHB) Level II, Sisters of Charity (SOCH) Level III NICU and the Level I Nursery at Mount St. Mary's Hospital Maternity.
+The provider will work to their professional scope per the Level of Nursery they are working in at the time of their shift.

 - Master's degree in Nursing required